Web Design NC III with TESDA

 -

-6Web Layout Types: Responsive, Grid, Fixed3m
+6Web Layout Types: Responsive, Grid, Fixed

 This lesson introduces three common web layout types: responsive, grid-based, and fixed layouts.
 Learners will explore how each layout controls the structure and behaviour of content across different screen sizes, and how layout choices impact usability and user experience.